markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ### RedditOAuthToken

 ## NOTES
 There is currently a bug in some versions of PowerShell ISE that result in the ISE becoming unresponsive when `WinForms` elements are used.
 This is an upstream bug and cannot be fixed within this module.
-To work around this, run this command from the PowerShell Console only and not from the ISE when using any of the grant methods which require and intercative session.
+To work around this, run this command from the PowerShell Console only and not from the ISE when using any of the grant methods which require and interactive session.

 For complete documentation visit [https://psraw.readthedocs.io/](https://psraw.readthedocs.io/)